lesterw1/Posh-Spotify/README.md

 4. The inner environment hashtable can optionally have the following keys:

     1. **CallbackUrl** - The callback url setup during registration.
-If not prsent the default will be `http://localhost:8080/callback/`.
+If not present the default will be `http://localhost:8080/callback/`.
     2. **DefaultScopes** - The default set of user permission scopes that should be requested anytime a full authentication is required.
 The user must authorize the use of these scopes to obtain access to the commands that use them.
     3. **ProxyServer** - The hostname of the proxy server used to connect to Spotify if a proxy server is required.
 All other proxy related keys will be ignored if this key is not present.
     4. **ProxyPort** - The port to use when connecting through the specified proxy server.
 Port 80 will be chosen if this key is not present.
     5. **ProxyBypassList** - The list of URIs that will not use the proxy.
 No bypass list will be used if this key is not present.
-    6. **ProxyBypassOnLocal** - The switch to indicate whether shortname hosts will bypass the proxy.
+    6. **ProxyBypassOnLocal** - The switch to indicate whether short name hosts will bypass the proxy.
 By default this will be set to false.
     7. **ProxyUsername** - The username used to authenticate to the specified proxy server.
 By default anonymous authentication is used.
     8. **ProxyPassword/ProxyPasswordEncrypted** - The password used to authenticate to the specified proxy server.
 If the **ProxyPassword** key is used then the password is in plain text.
 If the **ProxyPasswordEncrypted** key is used then the password is a string representation of a standard *SecureString*.
 If both keys are used only the **ProxyPasswordEncrypted** key will be used.
     9. **ProxyUseDefaultCredentials** - The switch to indicate whether or not to use Windows default credentials when authenticating to the specified proxy server.
 If this switch is given then the **ProxyUsername** and **ProxyPassword/ProxyPasswordEncrypted** keys are ignored.
 By default anonymous authentication is used.